 There are two parts of the alternative webinar.

 A Google Slide Presentation - The teacher can use this presentation to verbally review the major concepts of the webinar.
 There are three videos, some discussion questions, and two scenarios.

 A Google Form - Students are still expected to complete a form that records that they agree to the different parts of the Responsible Use Policy.
 This shortened form needs to be done after the presentation.
 Links to the school forms can be found on the right side of this page.
 This part is necessary to track what students have completed the Digital Citizenship Webinar Activity.

 Present the Digital Citizenship Google Slide Presentation to students.
 Use the text and questions to guide your students through the content.

-Distribute the URL of the Google Form to your students via Google Classroom or other method.
+Distribute the URL of the Google Form to your students via Schoology or other method.
 Have them complete it.

 Questions about this presentation, can be directed to firstname.lastname@example.org.

 Please do NOT share this website with students.
 Copy the URL and distribute it to students via Schoology or another method.

 Grossmont - https://goo.gl/ndPifF